-[M] (Benedict) Stable form of H. ‘Dorothy Benedict’ with blue-green leaves framed by a creamy-yellow border…pale lavender flowers, vigorous grower.
+[M] (Benedict) Stable form of H. ‘Dorothy Benedict’ with blue-green leaves framed by a creamy-yellow border…pale lavender flowers and a vigorous grower

-[M] (Savory) Plant has been around for about 20 years but just making its way to market...bright yellow-gold leaves are surrounded by a narrow green border and the contrast is beautiful.
-Good substance and vigor make a clump that will be topped with lavender flowers.
+[M] (Savory) Bright yellow-gold leaves are surrounded by a narrow green border and the contrast is beautiful.
+Good substance and vigor make a clump that will be topped with lavender flowers

-[S] (Goodenough) One of Rick’s best introductions…little guy is a strong grower and quickly forms a dense mound of very dark green leaves.
-This one will even work in the deep shade with the 3” round leaves being held horizontally on upright petioles.
-And last, but not least, near-pink to lavender-pink blooms.
+[S] (Goodenough) This little guy is a strong grower and quickly forms a dense mound of dark green leaves.
+‘Nippers’ will even work in the deep shade with the 3” round leaves being held horizontally on upright petioles.
+Lavender-pink blooms

 [L] (Chopko) Blue-green leaves change to green and have a gold border.
-Good substance on a dense clump and will be topped with pale lavender flowers.
+Good substance on a dense clump and that be topped with pale lavender flowers

 [S/M] (Dean) Vase-shaped clump with powder-blue on both the top and bottom of the foliage blends the best of ‘Frosted Dimples’ and ‘Salute’.
 Leaves hold their color until October’s frost in Minnesota.
-Flowers are near white and held on well-proportioned scapes in August.
+Near-white flowers in August.

 Olive Bailey Langdon

-[S] (Naylor Creek Nursery) A sport of H. ‘Gold Edger’ with heart-shaped apple green leaves and a nice cream border that turns white later.
-Tremendous substance for a small hosta and exhibits the same growing habit as its parent.
-Lavender flowers.
+[S] (Naylor Creek Nursery) Sport of H. ‘Gold Edger’ with heart-shaped apple green leaves and a nice cream border that turns white later.
+Tremendous substance for a small hosta with good vigor.
+Lavender flowers

 Olympic Silver Medal

-[M] (Naylor Creek Nursery/Fransen) Here is the all blue sport of H. ‘Olympic Sunrise’…growing habit, leaf shape and vigor are the same as the parent but H. ‘Olympic Silver Medal’ has super thick, intensely blue leaves that hold all season and still look good long after most hostas are gone.
-Lavender flowers……………………...(limited).
+[M] (Naylor Creek Nursery/Fransen) All blue sport of H. ‘Olympic Sunrise’…growing habit, leaf shape and vigor are the same as the parent but H. ‘Olympic Silver Medal’ has super thick, intensely blue leaves that hold all season

 [M] (Naylor Creek Nursery) Reverse variegated sport of H. ‘Olympic Sunrise’ has thick blue leaves with a narrow chartreuse border that becomes yellow by the end of the season.
 Clump has upright form and improves with age.